skoumalcz/force-update/README.md

         // required - needs android.app.Application object
         .application(this)

-        // defaults to version 0 - no force update view will ever appear .forcedVersionProvider(new MyCustomVersionProvider())
+        // defaults to NULL - no force update view will ever appear .minAllowedVersionProvider(new MyCustomVersionProvider())

         // defaults to 24 hours
-        .forcedVersionCheckMinInterval(4 * 3600)
+        .minAllowedVersionCheckMinInterval(4 * 3600)

-        // defaults to version from http://carreto.pt/tools/android-store-version/?package=<your package>) .recommendedVersionProvider(new GooglePlayVersionProvider())
+        // defaults to version from http://carreto.pt/tools/android-store-version/?package=<your package>
+        .recommendedVersionProvider(new GooglePlayVersionProvider())

         // defaults to 24 hours
         .recommendedVersionCheckMinInterval(6 * 3600)

+        // defaults to NULL - no force update view will ever appear .excludedVersionProvider(new MyExcludedVersionListProvider())

+        // defaults to 24 hours
+        .excludedVersionCheckMinInterval(8 * 3600)

         // defaults to current apk version
         .currentVersionProvider(new ApkVersionProvider())